 His own iniquities entrap him!
 He is caught in the cords of his sin!
 God doesn’t have to “bring calamity” on sin.
 The consequences are already built in.
 Just as a person who drives too fast in a turn will roll the car because of God’s laws of physics, so a person who ignores God’s spiritual laws will suffer the consequences of his actions.

-In the end we must, as Paul said in Romans 12.19-21, leave judgment in God’s hands.
+In the end, we must, as Paul said in Romans 12.19-21, leave judgment in God’s hands.
 Jesus said we shouldn’t hate those who set themselves up as our enemies.
-Instead, we should ask God to give us compassion on them and pray for them:
+Instead, we should ask God to give us compassion for them and pray for them: